 Arowana fish are coming from tropical regions of the world where water is warm and plants can grow naturally.
 This means the best tank environment is a tank that has similar conditions as its natural habitat.
 Keep in mind that having live plants in a large aquarium is not an easy task if not done right.

 We recommend decorating your aquarium with plants only unless you have a large space that can accommodate a few large decorations.
-Arowanas are expensive fish and by adding decorations you are risking skin injuries.
-It is rare for these fish to get injured, but it can happen; especially if you have sharper types of decorations.
+Arowanas are expensive pets and by adding decorations you are risking skin injuries.
+It is rare for these fish to get injured, but it can happen; especially if you have sharp decor.

 Fine gravel or sand is ideal to use as the substrate for your tank.
 If you want to use root-feeding plants, you will need to add root tabs as sand and gravel do not have any nutrients.
 One or two inches of substrate will be just the right amount to keep your plants in place.